HenestrosaDev/ios-interview-questions/README.md

 	In Swift, an array is an ordered collection of values of the same type, whereas a set is an unordered collection of unique values of the same type.

-	Here are some key differences between arrays and sets:
+	Here are some key differences:

 	- **Order**: Arrays have a specific order, and the elements in an array are accessed using their index, whereas sets are unordered, and the elements in a set are accessed using their value.
 	- **Duplicates**: Arrays can contain duplicate values, whereas sets only contain unique values.